The Cyan Language: System

 \section{System}

 Prototype {\tt System} has methods related to the runtime execution of the program.
 It is equivalent to the {\tt System} class of {\tt Java}.
 Its methods are given below.
-Others will be added in due time. \begin{cyan} // ends the program public fun exit // ends the program with a return value public fun exit: (:errorCode Int) // runs the garbage collector public fun gc // current time in milliseconds public fun currentTime -> Long // prints the stack of called methods in the // standard output public fun printMethodStack
+Others will be added in due time. \begin{cyan} // ends the program func exit // ends the program with a return value func exit: (Int errorCode) // runs the garbage collector func gc // current time in milliseconds func currentTime -> Long // prints the stack of called methods in the // standard output func printMethodStack